volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 These are the top 3 major updates in this release:

 - New [website](https://projects.volkamerlab.org/teachopencadd/) for read-only browsing of our content!
-- More topics &mdash; [now in total 22](https://projects.volkamerlab.org/teachopencadd/all_talktorials.html) &mdash; covering cheminformatics, structural bioinformatics, and online queries!
+- More topics &mdash; [now in total 22](https://projects.volkamerlab.org/teachopencadd/all_talktorials.html) &mdash; covering online queries, cheminformatics, and structural bioinformatics tasks!
 - Easy local [installation](https://projects.volkamerlab.org/teachopencadd/installing.html) via our `conda` package for users who want to execute and modify the talktorials!

-You heard enough?
+You have heard enough?
 Great, enjoy our website! &mdash; You are interested in more details?
 Wonderful, please read on.

 ## New website and content

 Since 2019, we have been working a lot on extending and improving our material.
 Let's start with the feature that will make all our material much easier and quicker to access - our new [website](https://projects.volkamerlab.org/teachopencadd/)!

 The website hosts a static view of all our Jupyter notebooks, which makes browsing through the TeachOpenCADD content convenient, fast, and searchable.
-We extended our cheminformatics-focused 2019 release with a lot of new topics from structural bioinformatics; and we demonstrate in detail how to query different online resources from within a Python pipeline.
+We extended our cheminformatics-focused 2019 release with a lot of new topics from structural bioinformatics, and we demonstrate in detail how to query different online resources from within a Python pipeline.

 ### Querying online APIs/servers from Python